Religion in India

 As said, the purpose of these practices is to honor the gods and purify themselves, as purity and pollution are two pivotal concepts of Hinduism.
 Hindus must neutralize impurity and gain merit, that will help them lead a good life in the next world.

-Festivals often celebrate events from Hinduism, but the celebrations can vary from one region to another.
+Festivals often celebrate events from Hindu mythology and the celebrations can vary from one region to another.
+For example, Dussehra honors the victory of Lord Rama over the demon Ravana, from The Ramayana epic.

 With 520 million worshippers, Buddhism is the world’s fourth largest religion.
 Buddhism stems from the original teachings of Siddhartha Gautama, a noble man born in India who became the Buddha.
 Nowadays it incorporates a huge variety of beliefs, traditions and practices.